Kepura/Arduino-Robot/README.md

 # ROBOTIT THE ARDUINO ROBOT CHALLENGE

 ## 1.1 Article 1 : conditions of participation
-  The ROBOTIT competition is open to all students of the first STI2D of the Lycée de la MER.
+  The ROBOTIT competition is open to all students of the first STI2D of the Lycée xxxxx.<br>
   Each team is made up of 3, 4 or 5 students.

 ## 1.2 Article 2 : onditions of the event
   The Elegoo® robot modified by the team must complete a course in three successive phases without interruption or intervention:

-**Phase N ° 1:** From the starting line the robot must follow a black line 10mm wide laid On the ground.
+**Phase N ° 1:** From the starting line the robot must follow a black line 10mm wide laid on the ground.

 **Phase N ° 2:**
   At the end of the black line, an obstacle is placed (15.5 cm high block - see definition in additional documents) the robot must stop its movement in front of this stud.

 **Phase N ° 3:**
-  On the block is placed a ping pong ball the robot must drop the ball without touching the plot.
+  On the block is placed a ping pong ball the robot must drop the ball without touching the plot.<br>
-  A classification by time will be carried out.
+  A classification by time will be carried out.<br>
-  Each robot error is sanctioned by a penalty of 10 seconds added to the robot path The development platform is in light-colored linoleum, starting and stopping areas indicated by colored adhesive tape (black).
+  Each robot error is sanctioned by a penalty of 10 seconds added to the robot path the development platform is in light-colored linoleum, starting and stopping areas indicated   by colored adhesive tape (black).

 ## 1.3 Article 3 : technical conditions